He Long: Communist guerrilla

 He was successful in expanding Communist base areas throughout the period of World War II.
-Part of He's success was due to the social confusion caused by Japan's Ichi-Go offensive in the areas of China that Japanese operations effected.
+Part of He's success was due to the social confusion caused by Japan's Ichi-Go Offensive in the areas of China that Japanese operations effected.
 He was frequently able to expand Communist areas of operation by allying with local, independent guerrilla forces who were also fighting the Japanese.
 He's experience fighting the Kuomintang and the Japanese led him to question Mao's unconditional emphasis on the importance of ideological guerrilla warfare at the expense of conventional tactics and military organization.

 In October 1945, one month after the Japanese surrender, the command of He's forces was transferred to Peng Dehuai, which operated as the "Northwest Field Army".
 He became Peng's second-in-command, but spent most of the rest of the Chinese Civil War in central CCP headquarters, in and around Yan'an.
-After the Japanese surrender, in 1945, He was elected to the CCP Central Committee, and his influence rose within both the military and the communist political system.
-Near the end of the Chinese Civil War He was promoted to command the First Field Army, which was active in Southwest China.
-After the Communists won the civil war in 1949, He spent most of the 1950s in both civilian and military roles in the southwest.
+After the Japanese surrender, in 1945, He was elected to the CCP Central Committee, and his influence rose within both the military and the Communist political system.
+He then became a leading figure in mobilizing cadres to work in other regions throughout China when the Civil War resumed.
+Near the end of the Chinese Civil War, He was made Director of the Xi'an Military Control Commission, and promoted to command the First Field Army, which was active in Southwest China.
+As part of the Southwest Bureau's leadership, he was one of the leaders behind the Chengdu Campaign, Battle of Xichang and the Battle of Chamdo.
+His "slow first, fast later" approach facilitated conditions for a decisive Communist victory in Chengdu.
+After the Communists won the Civil War in 1949, He spent most of the 1950s in both civilian and military roles in the Southwest, most notably as Vice Chairman of the Southwest Military and Political Committee.
+In this position, he made crucial appointments that shaped the military and political landscape of several provinces, including in bandit suppression efforts.